 Working out can be monotonous.
 Fortunately, stair steppers have a variety of built-in programs to ensure you get a different workout every time.
 For instance, you can do sessions that specifically target your glutes or an interval workout where you change pace every minute or two.

 If these perks are not enough, many stair steppers come with computer monitors where you can watch TV to take your mind off the exercise.
 If you are not inclined to use a stair stepper, the monitor can be an excellent form of temptation bundling.
 Temptation bundling is a way of combining a “temptation” with another activity to engage in the desired behavior and adopt positive habits.

 Let’s say you find yourself continuously avoiding your trips to the gym.
 An incentive may be to watch your favorite show only when you are exercising.
+There are mini steppers available which are more suited for the home due to their portability and size.
 The combination of the thing you love with the activity you want to do is a form of temptation bundling and ensures you get the result you want.